The Concept of Virtue

 Dr. Bob and Anne's House in Akron

 The term “virtue” is not an important part of the vocabulary of AA.
 The word and its cognates appear in our two basic texts only twelve times: eleven in the 12&12 and once in the Big Book.
 As Bill Sees It employs it eleven times.
-Only on two occasions is “virtue” coupled with specific instances of what the word traditionally designates, as in “prudence” and “humility,” quoted below.
+Only on two occasions is “virtue” coupled with specific instances of what the word traditionally designates, as in “prudence” and “humility,” in the first two quotes below.

 Instead, the concept of virtue and particular instances of it are referenced in the Big Book and the 12&12 using a variety of other terms.
 These include assets, attributes, concepts, keynotes, practices, precepts, qualities, standards, strengths, tenets, themes, tools, traits, and values.